obrady/DenSpread_public/README.md

 ## System requirements
 This code was developed and implemented using R version 4.0.1 and RStudio version 2022.12.0 using macOS version 14.3.1 (Sonoma).
 This code requires only a standard computer with enough RAM to support the scale of analysis needed.
 Once R, RStudio and relevant R packages have been installed, no further installation operations are required.
+The followign packages are used: geosphere (v1.5-18), spdep (v1.2-7), tidyverse (v1.3.0), Hmisc (v4.7-2), tmap (v3.3), tidymodels (v0.1.0), flexsurv (v2.2.0), SHAPforxgboost (v0.1.0).

 ## Instructions for use